Locally compact Hecke pairs: Unimodularity and relative unimodularity

-One notes that the above corollary mostly applies to totally disconnected locally compact groups, because they have plenty of compact open subgroups.
-In the following we describe two more algebraic conditions implying the relative unimodularity.
+An immediate corollary of Equality (\ref{eqn:relativeequality}) and Proposition \ref{prop:communimod} is: \begin{corollary} Let $G$ be a locally compact group which possesses a compact open subgroup $H$.
+If the discrete Hecke pair $\gh$ is locally commutative, then $G$ is unimodular.
+In particular, if a discrete Hecke pair $\gh$ is a Gelfand pair, then $G$ is unimodular. \end{corollary} One notes that the above corollary mostly applies to totally disconnected locally compact groups, because they have plenty of compact open subgroups. \begin{remark} When $H$ is a normal compact open subgroup of a locally compact group $G$, the discrete Hecke pair $\gh$ is always locally commutative, and therefore $G$ must be unimodular.
+On the other hand, in this case $\H\gh$ is isomorphic to the complex group algebra of the quotient group $G/H$, so it can be a noncommutative algebra.
+This is why locally commutative Hecke pairs is more general than Gelfand pairs.
+In fact, by Proposition \ref{prop:communimod}, all discrete Hecke pairs described in Proposition \ref{prop:alg-relative-unimod} below are locally commutative. \end{remark} In the following we describe two more algebraic conditions implying the relative unimodularity.
 They come from the work of G.M.
 Bergman and H.W.
 Lenstra in \cite{berlenstra}.
 First we need some definitions:

 \begin{definition} \begin{itemize} \item [(i)] Two subgroups $H$ and $K$ of a group $G$ are called {\it commensurable} if $H\cap K$ is a finite index subgroup of both $H$ and $K$. \item [(ii)] A subgroup $H$ of a group $G$ is called {\it nearly normal} if it is commensurable with a normal subgroup $N$ of $G$. \item [(iii)] A subgroup $H$ of a group is called {\it almost normal} if it has only finitely many conjugates. \end{itemize} \end{definition} Condition (iii) in the above definition should not be confused with the definition of almost normal subgroups according to \cite{bc}, see Definition \ref{def:discretehp}(ii) and its footnote.
-One also observes that $H$ is an almost normal subgroup of $G$ if and only if the normalizer of $H$ in $G$, is a finite index subgroup of $G$. \begin{proposition} A discrete Hecke pair $\gh$ is relatively unimodular if one of the following conditions holds: \begin{itemize} \item [(i)] The subgroup $H$ is nearly normal in $G$. \item [(ii)] The subgroup $H$ is almost normal in $G$. \end{itemize} In particular, if a locally compact group $G$ possesses a compact open subgroup $H$ which is also almost normal in $G$, then $G$ is unimodular. \end{proposition}
+One also observes that $H$ is an almost normal subgroup of $G$ if and only if the normalizer of $H$ in $G$, is a finite index subgroup of $G$. \begin{proposition} A discrete Hecke pair $\gh$ is relatively unimodular if one of the following conditions holds: \begin{itemize} \item [(i)] The subgroup $H$ is nearly normal in $G$. \item [(ii)] The subgroup $H$ is almost normal in $G$. \end{itemize} In particular, if a locally compact group $G$ possesses an open Hecke subgroup $H$ which is also nearly normal or almost normal in $G$, then $G$ is unimodular. \end{proposition}